 Back in 2003 I was struggling to reclaim control over my life, and figured some wilderness therapy might help.
 I purchased a copy of Backpacker magazine, and read a short paragraph about a section of the Ice Age Trail.
-Further information gathering led me to realize this trail was 1000 miles long, stretching across Wisconsin!
+Further data gathering led me to realize this trail was 1000 miles long, stretching across Wisconsin as it followed the terminal moraine from a glacier that has been gone for nearly ten thousand years.
 Without knowing a thing about long distance backpacking, or even that people undertook such voyages, I rustled up a back-breaking traditional hikers load and set off with the intention of clearing my head.

 I learned that all that gear I carried added nothing to my enjoyment of the woods.
 My knees ached, blisters hobbled me the entire way, and only stubborn determination allowed me to finish the trail.
 My trip was plagued by mosquitos, terrible food choices, and inappropriate gear.
 It was a miserable experience…but I loved it.
 I loved it so much I set my sights on the Appalachian Trail in 2004.

 For the AT, I did some research on gear.
 My baseweight on the IAT was around 35 pounds, but I started the AT with a 22 pound load.
 This made the hiking much more enjoyable, and I felt incredible.
 My knees and back didn’t hurt!
 Blisters never appeared!
 Hiking was an enjoyable activity, not a drudging death march.
 But I met other hikers on the AT that year who fully embraced ultralight backpacking and seemed to float down the trail.
 Their tiny packs amazed me, and I picked their brains for information on how I could shed pack weight as well.